Darshanikant/Financial-Goal-Prediction-App/README.md

 - Once the model is trained, it is saved using pickle (financial goal.pkl).
 - The scaler used for input scaling is also saved as scaler.pkl.
 - To retrain the model, modify the train.py script, fit the model on your data, and save the new model and scaler files.
+   # Conclusion
+- The Financial Goal Prediction App is a powerful yet easy-to-use tool designed to help users predict their financial goals based on key financial parameters.
+By leveraging Linear Regression for predictions and Streamlit for the interactive web interface, the app offers a seamless experience for visualizing financial data and making informed decisions.

+- This app is ideal for individuals and businesses looking to better understand their finances and set realistic financial goals.
+With its user-friendly design, machine learning backend, and the ability to visualize trends, the app serves as both a practical and insightful tool for financial planning.